hasselalcala/DaysOfZeroKnowledge/Day07.md

 # #DaysOfZeroKnowledge.
 Day 7.

-What is a group for elliptic curves?
+Today we are going to continue talking about ECC.
+Well, What is a group for elliptic curves?

 A group is defined following the next four properties: